Advance care planning

 If you would like to discuss anything related to ACP please contact us on 01590 670346.

-Our Oakhaven team are here to help you, by offering support and guidance on how to start the conversation about your future care with those close to you.
+Our Oakhaven team is here to help you by offering support and guidance on how to start the conversation about your future care with those close to you.

 At Oakhaven, we aim to encourage and support everyone to talk openly about death and dying.
-This may be a painful or morbid topic, but by having practical and honest conversations with each other now may reduce the worry that those close to us feel in the future.
+This may be a painful topic, but having practical and honest conversations with each other now may reduce the worry that those close to us feel in the future.

 For example, if you have always been responsible for the household’s finances and you should suddenly become ill or maybe die, this lack of information could cause further distress to your loved ones.

 Everyone, not just those who are ill, should consider planning ahead and take the time to sit down with a pen and paper or at the computer and compile a list of important information.
-These could include bank account details, gas and electric providers, mortgage or rent details and where the passports are kept; these details could make a real difference to the people closest to you.
+This could include bank account details, gas and electricity providers, mortgage or rent details and where passports are kept; these details could make a real difference to the people closest to you.

-If I don’t have and Advance Care Plan, will my family be able to make decisions about my care and treatment?
+If I don’t have an Advance Care Plan, will my family be able to make decisions about my care and treatment?